treolabs/treopim/docs/en/faq/general.md

 Yes, TreoPIM is open source.
 We have nothing to hide and every developer who is familiar with the technologies we use (PHP, Backbone.js etc.) can make changes directly in the code if necessary.

 All free and paid (premium) modules are also delivered open-source.
-Please note that the premium modules are not free software, the license conditions must be observed, but these are also open source.
+Please note that the premium modules are not free software, the license conditions must be considered, but these are also open source.
 This is exactly why we can proudly say that TreoPIM is 100% Open Source PIM software.

 Thanks to this approach, we hope to build a large community of users and developers who can contribute to the further development of our solutions.